Skip to main content

 The demand will be there.
 Many such women won’t be able to obtain, or afford, a medication abortion.
 Many won’t be able to travel for a surgical one.
 Under such conditions, a device like the Del-Em just might find its market.
 And its covert practitioners.

 Del-Em checks a lot of boxes.
 It can be used in the home.
 It leaves no trace of a pregnancy.
 It has a legal and legitimate use for anyone who menstruates.
-And, as in Bangladesh, one could even make the case — as lawyers surely will — that it’s completely illegal.
+And, as in Bangladesh, one could even make the case — as lawyers surely will — that it’s completely legal.

 Of course, it’s disgraceful that we even need to think like this.
 It’s disgraceful that we’re being dragged, kicking and screaming, into this new age of workarounds.
 Of which the Del-Em will be just one of many.